dhis2/dhis2-docs/src/sysadmin/installation.md

 # Enable a single OIDC accounts to log in as one of several DHIS2 accounts
 linked_accounts.enabled = on
 ```

+For instructions on how to list linked accounts and switch between them, see [*Switching between user accounts connected to the same identity provider account* in the Users chapter of the developer documentation.](../../../develop/using-the-api/dhis-core-version-master/users.html#switching-between-user-accounts-connected-to-the-same-identity-provider-account)

 ## LDAP configuration { #install_ldap_configuration }